 New Standards Mandatory Effective Date Amendments to IFRS IAS 7 Disclosure Initiative (Amendments to IAS 7).
 Annual periods beginning on or after January 1, 2017.
 Early adoption is permitted.
-IAS 12 Recognition of Deferred Tax Assets for Unrealized Losses (Amendments to IAS 12).
+IAS 12 Recognition of Deferred Tax Assets for Unrealized Annual periods beginning on or after January 1, 2017.
+Early Losses (Amendments to IAS 12). adoption is permitted.
+Annual Improvements to IFRS Standards 2014-2016 Cycle.
 Annual periods beginning on or after January 1, 2017.
-Early adoption is permitted.
+Early Amendment to IFRS 12. adoption is permitted.